Navid200/xDrip/docs/Intermittent.md

 If occasional disconnects continue, try the following adjustments one at a time:

-* Enable "Special Pairing Workaround"—this may help even if you are not using a Samsung device.
+* Enable `Special Pairing Workaround`—this may help even if you are not using a Samsung device.

-* Try disabling `Minimize Scanning'.
+* Try disabling `Minimize Scanning`.

 * For Samsung devices, try enabling `Trust Auto-Connect` on the [Bluetooth settings page](./images/ble-recommended-stngs.png).